 Some people watch “House Hunters” for hours on end, and others peruse Curbed to imagine themselves inside huge mansions.
 Personally, I’m partial to idly imagining what could happen with those quirky old buildings that show up on the commercial listings.

 1. The property: Two business-zoned buildings on the main street of Brunswick, Maryland, a commuter-rail town that’s 15 miles to Frederick or 18 miles to Leesburg.
 The train trip to Washington Union Station is about 90 minutes, or it’s a a good bike trip — 55 miles up the C&O towpath from Georgetown, or via the W&OD and pretty country roads from Arlington.
 Brunswick has an almost-intact core of historic houses and shops, perched above the Potomac River, with great views of hills and woods and a railyard (yay).
+Because the downtown is on the National Register, renovations qualify for HTCs.
 It’s a railroad town that was incorporated only in 1890, so its detached frame houses have an unusually Midwestern feel.
 There’s free weekend parking at the MARC station, at lower left in the photo.

 - Former New Hope United Methodist Church, 7 S. Maryland Ave., $450,000.
 15,000 square feet in a 1851 building facing a side street, including a 200-seat chapel (on left, gabled roof) and a 1,300 sq ft fellowship hall (I’m guessing that’s on the right, under the flat roof).